Shepherd, Steward, Saint or Angel: What Kind of Leader Are You?

-Being a practical mystic, the four forms of leadership that wave to me right away are: The shepherd; the steward; the saint; and the angel.
+Here are four of the many forms of leadership that are available to us: The shepherd; the steward; the saint; and the angel.

 Shepherds tend to their flock.
 They know each of their sheep by name.
 They know where the best pastures are, and the safest means of getting there.
-They stay close to their flock, round them up and lead them from one pasture to the next, sometimes walking in front of them, other times herding them from behind.
+They stay close to their flock, keep them together and lead them from one pasture to the next, sometimes walking in front of them, other times herding them from behind.

 The steward’s care might be for children and a family; or a place, a business, an organization or a creative gift, such as artistic genius or a flair for cooking.
 The steward-leader pays close attention to the needs of what’s been entrusted to her, and shapes her leadership to meet those needs.

 The saint leads almost as an afterthought.
 Saints are committed first and foremost to their God or Goddess, or to an inner Truth, which guides them.
-Some saints-Mahatma Gandhi, Mother Teresa, Socrates, the Dalai Lama-are guided to serve humanity.
-Others-Teresa of Avila, Mirabai-are ecstatically devoted to their Divine Source; their influence is a function of their presence and their written words, rather than of a direct engagement with the world.
+Some saints — Mahatma Gandhi, Mother Teresa, Socrates, the Dalai Lama — are called to serve humanity.
+Others — Teresa of Avila, Mirabai — are ecstatically devoted to their Divine Source; their influence is a function of their presence and their written words, rather than of a direct engagement with the world.
 Saints lead primarily by example.

-And then there are angels, who lead by carrying a vision or blueprint for a particular creation.
+And then there are angels or Devas, who lead by carrying a vision or blueprint for a particular creation.
 They hold a space in which that creation can gestate safely, be born and grow into maturity.
-Examples of non-physical angel-leaders are the souls of countries-the angel of the United States; the angel of Australia-and the overlighting angels of the natural world . . . the souls of mountains, trees, fire, water, the Earth itself.
+Examples of non-physical angel-leaders are the souls of countries — the Deva of the United States; the Deva of Australia — and the overlighting Devas of the natural world . . . the souls of mountains, trees, fire, water, the Earth itself.

 In reality, of course, we all draw on each of these forms of leadership, and many more.